autocontracts/permissioned-blocks/whitepaper.md

 Resolving the statechain requires both authentication and authorisation.
 Authentication that the request message was sent by the true requestor and verificaton that the requestor is authorised to access the statechain.

 - <b> Authentication</b> - occurs by harnessing the blockchain's account features.
-A requestor proves the authenticity of the message via a digital signature.
-They produced the digital signature using a blockchain account that they own, which the receiver can easily verify by using the public key of the account to check that only they could have created the signature.
+A requestor proves the authenticity of the message via a digital signature they create.
+The digital signature is produced using a blockchain account, which the receiver verifies using the public key of the blockchain account to check that only they could have created the signature.
-- <b> Authorisation</b> - occurs through a verification that the requestor is authorised to access the statechain information.
-This is performed by checking with the smart contract linked to the statechain that the requestor is authorised.
+- <b> Authorisation</b> - occurs through verification that the requestor is authorised to access the statechain information.
+This is performed by checking with the smart contract linked to the statechain.
 The smart contract stores a mapping of blockchain accounts to capabilities.
 These capabilities specify permissions to access the statechain and to execute various smart contract functions.

 ## Secure Transmisson of State Information